Outdoor Living Designs & Spaces in San Diego

 It’s no secret; Southern California is experiencing a drought.
 Reduce your water usage by turning part (or all) of your yard into a xeriscaped space .
 Not only does xeriscape match the surrounding California landscape, it looks gorgeous as well.
 What exactly is xeriscaping?
 Xeriscaping – sometimes referred to as drought-tolerant landscaping – is a form of landscaping that either eliminates or greatly reduces the need for watering through supplemental irrigation (like a sprinkler system).
 It doesn’t 100 percent eliminate the need for water, but will reduce your usage significantly.
 Careful selection and placement of plants means that irrigation and runoff is at its lowest point possible.
 This obviously requires some careful planning.

-If you are Observe how the water drains in your yard when it does rain, and point out the areas with mini-ecosystems created by shade and wind.
+Observe how the water drains in your yard when it does rain, and point out the areas with mini-ecosystems created by shade and wind.
 You’ll want to localize your planting here.
 As for the rest of the yard, it is possible to have grass, so long as you irrigate properly, keep water use minimal and use a naturally occurring grass from your area.

 Rock landscaping is another way to go if you don’t like the idea of artificial grass.
 It’s particularly prudent in the Southern California climate; drought and water shortage are of no concern when we create a rock landscape with a stone path.
-Desert plants such as cactus can be added to blend your yard in with the surrounding scenery.
+Desert plants such as cacti can be added to blend your yard in with the surrounding scenery.

 Fireplace vs Fire pit

 A fireplace or fire pit is the perfect finishing touch to your outdoor renovations.
 Stone can be stacked to create a rustic chimney, or a pit can be surrounded by brick; either one provides a warm setting for socializing or relaxing.
-The biggest things to think about that can impact the scope of adding a fireplace or fire pit, is wether or not you want to them to be wood burning or gas.
+The biggest things to think about that can impact the scope of adding a fireplace or fire pit, is whether or not you want to them to be wood burning or gas.
 A gas fireplace or pit is much more convenient, allowing for ambiance with the flip of a switch, but does require the installation of gas lines.
 This may require connection to the main gas line at the street level.
 While wood burning fireplaces may be less expensive, they are not allowed in all areas and you can’t use them on ‘no burn’ days.
 If you have young children, a gate or barrier can be constructed to prevent them accidentally burning themselves or starting a fire without an adult present.